Hyrum & Elvira Carson Healey

 In 1891 Hyrum married Mary Read from Salt Lake City.
 She was a good wife but was not fond of children and never had any of her own.

-In March, 1892, the LDS Church organized a branch in Highland with Samuel A. Eastman as presiding elder.
+In March, 1892, the Church of Jesus Christ of Latter-day Saints organized a branch in Highland with Samuel A. Eastman as presiding elder.
 In August, 1893 it was reorganized in an unusual way.
 Leaders came from American Fork, Alpine and Lehi for a meeting in which they asked the congregation to write on slips of paper who they would like to preside.
 The names of Samuel A. Eastman, Richey Harkness and Hyrum Healey were suggested and it was left to the authorities to decide and they chose Hyrum Healey.
 This was a tribute to his faithfulness and the esteem he held in the eyes of his peers.